Inequality in the Age of Pseudonymity: Discussion

 \subsubsection{Digital Economies}

 In the digital world, identities may be easily hidden, and, in some cases, obscurity can even be the default modus operandi.
 For example, on \cite{bitcoin.org2025protect}, a website originally created by Bitcoin's creator \cite{bitcoin.org2025about}, an explicit directive is given: \begin{quote} \emph{``To protect your privacy, you should use a new Bitcoin address each time you receive a new payment.
 Additionally, you can use multiple wallets for different purposes.
 Doing so allows you to isolate each of your transactions in such a way that it is not possible to associate them all together.
 People who send you money cannot see what other Bitcoin addresses you own and what you do with them.
-This is probably the most important advice you should keep in mind.''} \end{quote} That need not even be said for actors who, for business purposes, require the utmost obscurity.
+This is probably the most important advice you should keep in mind.''} \end{quote} That need not even be said for actors who require the utmost obscurity.
 A prominent example is given by so-called airdrop farmers.
 These are specialized actors who may create many Sybil identities to maximize their profits from rewards issued by blockchain-based platforms \cite{yaish2025platform}.
 Platforms tend to give out per-capita rewards in an effort to create or expand their user-bases, and so, airdrop farmers attempt to ensure their different identities cannot be linked to each other.
-Some rewards are even of \emph{governance} tokens, that allow holders to influence a platform's direction and design, with several works noting that such governance structures put platforms at risk \cite{feichtinger2024sok, messias2023airdrops, feichtinger2024hidden, fritsch2024analyzing}.
+Some rewards are of \emph{governance} tokens that enable voting on a platform's direction, with several works noting that such designs put platforms at risk \cite{feichtinger2024sok, dotan2023vulnerable}.